-Kent was high in the league tables; you could combine film theory with practical work; and it was possible to do a placement year.
+You could combine film theory with practical work and it was possible to do a placement year.

 I came to an Open Day and liked the campus, particularly the fact it had its own cinema.
 The film talk was different to all the other talks I’d heard.
 The lecturers were honest about the level of work and its challenges.
 They explained it wasn’t just about making movies but understanding why you’re making them and why people want to watch them.
 I liked that, because it made me feel that I would be pushed to achieve what I was capable of.

 Before I came, I joined a Facebook group for people intending to come to Kent and we arranged to meet up when we got here.
 I definitely recommend doing that.

 Moving-in day was, scary, there were people everywhere!
 But everyone's in the same boat so you get to know each other quickly.
 I lived in Parkwood, which has a real community feel.